ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

 | 1981 | 0 | 1 | 0 |
 | 1982 | 0 | 1 | 0 |
 | 1983 | 0 | 1 | 0 |

+## Sweden

+### landings

+* **CHECK** No value is given for the area division, supposably since it cannot be clearly distiguished (i.e. EMUs overlap with >1 area divisions).
+Correct?
+In the old data series, area divisions are given though...

+### releases

+* **CHECK** In releases, GEE are reported.
+For those no kg estimate should be reported.
+Also, one of the kg values is reported as 0, which doesn't make sense if there is a number.
+How does T&T apply to glass eels?

+## Tunesia

+### landings

+* **NOTE** country code changed to TN instead of TUN

 ## UK

 ### landings